pandeynikhilone/TechFestEvent/README.md

-# Project Name
+# TechFest

-Welcome to TechFestEvent!
-This project was a thrilling challenge that pushed me to master time management.
-Built on an urgent timeline, our team's dedication and hard work made it possible to create a seamless platform where every student can easily register.
-Together, we turned urgency into opportunity!
+A basic registration website built with HTML, CSS, and JavaScript for the frontend.
+It allows students to register their details for participation in a Techfest.
+This project was developed to offer students an alternative registration experience to traditional forms like Google Forms.

 ## Table of Contents
 - [Features](#features)